stefaan-coussement/Tab/doc/project.md

 1. Basic Tabs

-    1. provide the means to capture a future value in a tab and notify its observers when the value becomes available.
+    1. :ok: provide the means to capture a future value in a tab and notify its observers when the value becomes available.

-    1. provide the means to capture special values in a tab, such as `undefined`, `null` and other tabs.
+    1. :ok: provide the means to capture special values in a tab, such as `undefined`, `null` and other tabs.

-    1. provide the means to capture a future error in a tab and notify its observers when the error becomes available.
+    1. :ok: provide the means to capture a future error in a tab and notify its observers when the error becomes available.

-    1. provide the means to work with progress events, both for updatable values and recoverable exceptions (reject brings a promise into a final and non-mutable state that we cannot recover from).
+    1. :ok: provide the means to work with progress events, including recoverable exceptions (reject brings a promise into a final and non-mutable state that we cannot recover from).

     1. provide the means to work with foreign tabs (tabs created by another tab-like constructor).